I am so excited to share a DIY of how I made these tomato cages. It’s an easy and fun project that anyone can make.

 Somehow I was able to do this job entirely by myself.

-I drilled one hole in the center end of each board, except the 3″ board.
-On the 3″ board I drilled four holes, as seen below.
+I drilled one hole in the center at the end of each board, except for the 3″ board.
+On the 3″ board I drilled two holes on each end, as seen below.
 Please note you only need one 3″ board per tomato cage.

 Place two of the 58″ boards on a flat surface with one end of the boards flush.
 Next place the 8″ board 30″ from the top.
 Place the 10″ board, 40″ from the top, and place the 12″ board 50″ from the top.
 Spread out the 58″ boards so that the 12″ board lines up first.
 Secure with screws and do the same for the 8″ and 10″ boards.